rails/website/_posts/2024-12-18-wrap-up-2024-from-rails-foundation.markdown

 _Bingo._

-<a href="https://www.youtube.com/playlist?list=PLHFP2OPUpCebdA4-xR07SPpoBWVERkHR6">Rails 8 Unpacked with Typecraft</a> is a 9-part video series exploring Rails 8’s default features through the lens of a demo task management demo app.
+<a href="https://www.youtube.com/playlist?list=PLHFP2OPUpCebdA4-xR07SPpoBWVERkHR6">Rails 8 Unpacked with Typecraft</a> is a 9-part video series exploring Rails 8’s default features through the lens of a demo task management app.
 It's told with the right blend humor, panache, and expertise befitting the Ruby community, and we hope you like it.

 Thanks to **Chris Power** and **Robert Beene** from Typecraft for pulling this series together in record time after Rails 8 was launched, with help from reviewers **Rosa Gutiérrez**, **Donal McBreen**, **Breno Gazzola**, **Miles Woodroffe**, **Bruno Miranda**, and the **Rails Core** team.